Menu

 We will enable our children to develop the emotional literacy and excellent manners required in order for them to experience positive relationships based on mutual respect.
 We feel that developing our school as a learning community is key to enable them to 'Unlock Potential and Celebrate Success'.
 Through parental and community involvement, we strive to enhance the learning for both pupils and adults.
 We want to encourage parents' and carers' involvement and for them to feel welcome and valued in our school.
 We aim to help children understand that they are part of a global community in which they have an instrumental role to play.
 We believe in the power of the school community to enhance and change lives.

-Our whole school feature length nativity was shared with all the local nursing homes for the residents to enjoy; we launched the Safer Schools app in December 2020 to empower and educate both parents and children as they navigate the world of technology and social media; and we have very strong links with the local parish and local library.
-This academic year, now that COVID restrictions have been lifted, we intend to reintroduce inviting parents into school for a whole host of events such as: our Beginning of Year (BOY) meetings; coffee mornings; Homework Exhibition Project afternoons; Celebrations Collective Worships; Curriculum Talent Awards; Values Awards; and our Grab a Book with a Grown Up sessions.
+Our whole school feature length nativity is shared with all the local nursing homes for the residents to enjoy; we launched the Safer Schools app to empower and educate both parents and children as they navigate the world of technology and social media; and we have very strong links with the local parish and local library.
+We invite parents into school for a whole host of events such as: our Beginning of Year (BOY) meetings; coffee mornings; Homework Exhibition Project afternoons; Celebrations Collective Worships; Curriculum Talent Awards; Values Awards; LIT sessions; and our Grab a Book with a Grown Up sessions.

 Diversity